raspberrypilearning/cd-sebento-appinv-3/en/step_3.md

 ## Creating the layout

++ Create a new project in App Inventor and name it “AccessApp”, or come up with a catchier name of your own!

-+ First your going to setup a home screen!
++ First you're going to setup a home screen.
 Add a label and two buttons to your app.
-Make the label say the name of the app, and set the buttons texts to "Add a place" and "Nearest accessible place".
+Make the label say the name of the app, and set the buttons' texts to "Add a place" and "Nearest accessible place".

 + Now I don’t know about you, but I think the title should be bigger!
 Go to the **Label’s** Properties and find **FontSize**.
 Change this to something nice and large.
 I chose 20!